Building a Function

 The function returns a binary payload to be used as the response (or an empty payload for no response).
 Note that as it stands, the function can produce very few side effects.
 As we grow the "host services" (discussed shortly) functionality, JavaScript functions will be able to leverage more of NATS's core functionality and JetStream.

-In order to support the largest possible number of languages and runtimes, Nex's functions follow the using .
-This means that the module's main
+In order to support the largest possible number of languages and runtimes, Nex's WebAssembly functions follow the command pattern using WASI.
+This means that the module's main (or start or _start depending on your perspective) function is executed every time a trigger occurs and input is supplied via stdin and the function's response is provided via stdout.

 In this section we're going to create a WebAssembly function for Nex using Rust, one of the most well-tooled languages in the WebAssembly ecosystem.
 Don't worry if you don't have Rust installed, you can still follow along and deploy a pre-built module in the next section.